 Figure 3.
 Classification performance of EC and FC depending on sessions and subjects.
-A) Classification pipeline for the multinomial linear regressor (MLR) used to assess the performance on subject identification.
+A) Classification pipeline used to assess the performance on subject identification.
 The full set of connectivity measures (here EC) over all fMRI sessions was split into two groups: a train set and a test set.
 We applied a z-score standardization for the elements of each session matrix.
 We trained the classifier – with or without applying PCA – and evaluated the classification accuracy on the test set.
-B) Performance of MLR and 1-NN classifiers varying the number of sessions per subject used on the train set with Dataset A1 (6 subjects with about 50 sessions each).
-The mean (solid curve) and standard deviation (colored area) were calculated for 100 repetitions with different training and test sessions randomly chosen.
+B) Performance of MLR and 1-NN classifiers varying the number of sessions per subject used on the train set (left panels) with Dataset A1 (6 subjects with about 50 sessions each).
+The mean (solid curve) and standard deviation (colored area) were calculated for 100 repetitions with cross-validation.
 XXX PCA? #PCs?
-C) Same as B when varying the number of subjects using a single xxx RECHECK training session per subject with dataset B (30 subjects with 10 sessions each).
+Performance when varying the number of subjects using a single xxx RECHECK training session per subject (right panels) with dataset B (30 subjects with 10 sessions each).
 C) Extracted links that contribute to the classification of subjects with both datasets.
 D) Proportion of common links between datasets A1 and B as a function of selected links (in the order of RFE rankings).
 Curve represents the amount of common links in the data.
 The shaded area represent different quantiles of the distribution of common links under the null-hypothesis of random rankings.